 There are some tips you could use to get the most out of your credit cards on holiday.

-- Or use a 0% purchases credit card to borrow for free and pay for your holiday in installments over the full length of the offer period
+Or use a 0% purchases credit card to borrow for free and pay for your holiday in instalments over the full length of the offer period

 If you're having to think about how to repay your holiday while you're on holiday then, quite simply, it won't be a holiday.